AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L475E-IOT01A.md

 ## Configure the Client

 0. With the board still connected to a serial port interface, open your serial communication program.

+    !!! note
+        Use the `anjay stop` command to stop LwM2M Client and change credentials.

 0. Use the `anjay` command to list possible options:

     ```